An Inspirational Story and Proof That Behavior Can Change

 “I still get emotional when I think about what Jamie Hubley was going through, what he was thinking on that terrible day, how he was feeling, how scared and confused he might have been.
 I never want another child or teen to make that poor decision.
 If my song can make one teenager stop and think, than it was so worth doing”.

-You Have The Power, is a song that is going to used as a awareness and fund raising tool.
-On May 7th which is the beginning of Mental Health week in Canada.
-All of the proceeds will go to helping Ottawa Youth Services Bureau.
+You Have The Power, is a song that was used as an awareness and fund raising tool in May for Mental Health week in Canada.
+All of the proceeds went to helping Ottawa Youth Services Bureau.

 Jasmine is currently building a web site that will help connect all the best organizations throughout North America.
-Utterly Global www.antibullyingprograms.org will be featured on her site.
-The site launches April 21st www.jasminerichardstheantibully.com It will have lots of really useful information on the site, information that can help save lives and help young people deal with bullying.
+Utterly Global www.antibullyingprograms.org will be featured on her site www.jasminerichardstheantibully.com It will have lots of really useful information that can help young people deal with bullying.

 Megan is 15 and wrote this great song and video!!!!
 It's called STRONGER.